Find Affordable College Courses

 After completing their Bachelor's Degree, communications graduates from UWF carry an average student debt load of $21,797.

-With a ranking of #9, The University of Tampa did quite well on this year’s most popular schools for communication and media studies students working on their bachelor’s degree.
-Located in the city of Tampa, UT is a private not-for-profit school with a large student population.
+The University of Tampa ranked #9 on this year’s Most Popular Communication & Media Studies Bachelor’s Degree Schools in Florida list.
+Located in the large city of Tampa, UT is a private not-for-profit college with a fairly large student population.

 About 76% of the students majoring in communications at the school are women while 24% are male.